KristianHaugen98/Portfolio-Project/README.md

 # Portfolio-Project
 Personal portfolio website for showcasing skills, projects, with more, and related stuff, wich is CMS-Powered.
-(Backend + Frontend)
+Front-end + Back-end).